stashed/docs/docs/reference/operator/stash_restore-vs.md

 ### Options

 ```
   -h, --help                      help for restore-vs
       --invoker-kind string       Kind of the restore invoker
       --invoker-name string       Name of the respective restore invoker
       --kubeconfig string         Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string             The address of the Kubernetes API server (overrides any value in kubeconfig)
       --metrics-enabled           Specify whether to export Prometheus metrics (default true)
       --pushgateway-url string    Pushgateway URL where the metrics will be pushed
       --target-kind string        Kind of the Target
       --target-name string        Name of the Target
+      --target-namespace string   Namespace of the Target
 ```

 ### Options inherited from parent commands